 Offer your Qurbani.
 Qurbani is a religious sacrifice of an animal on the days of Eid-ul-Adha as an offering to Allah (swt).
 Every year during this month, Muslims around the world slaughter an animal to reflect the Prophet Ibrahim’s willingness to sacrifice his son Ismail, for the sake of Allah (swt).
 The Prophet (pbuh) performed this rite and Muslims today continue to follow his example.

 Recite the Quran, ponder and reflect over the verses.
 Understand its message and implement the guidance within it.

 “This is the Book in which there is no doubt, containing guidance for those who are mindful of God.”
 (Quran 2:2)

 Giving in sadaqah is loved by Allah and multiplied in reward during these days.
 Every act that is done with sincerity for the pleasure of Allah swt will bring you closer to Him, so give daily even if its a small amount.
-Automate your giving so you can focus on other aspects of worship.

 We should aim to increase in all the deeds that are pleasing to Allah swt: Showing good character, respecting our parents, praying nawafil prayers, making dua, standing up in the night prayer.

 “So whosoever does good equal to the weight of an atom, shall see it; and whosoever does evil equal to the weight of an atom, shall see it.“ (Quran 99:7-8)

 Alhumdulillah, there is much to be gained in these days.
 May Allah swt accept it from us.